Cannabinol (CBN) vs CBD for Sleep, Effects of CBN, and Sleep Quality

 CBN (cannabinol) is a cannabinoid found in cannabis plants.
 It forms naturally when THC breaks down over time through oxidation-which is why you’ll often hear that CBN is produced as cannabis ages.

-You’ll find CBN sold as either pure isolate or in broad-spectrum blends.
+CBN will be sold as either pure isolate or in broad-spectrum blends.
 At typical doses, CBN doesn’t produce a “high.”

 The reputation of CBN as a powerful sedative comes mainly from small, older studies and lots of personal stories-but as you’ll see below, newer research tells a more nuanced story.